IoriBranford/beeshooter/genesis/POSTMORTEM.md

 Last week I released my first Sega Genesis game, Honey Soldier MD.
 I want to document my development experience in the hope that it will be useful and inspiring to other developers.

-Readers with experience in C programming and game development will get the most out of this article.
+Readers with experience in C programming, vector math, trigonometry, and game development will get the most out of this article.

 ## Background